 - Green Wing plays this to great comedic effect when Guy attempts to convince Mac he is a man of the people and invents a friendship with a janitor who happens to be very good friends with Mac.

-- Viserys Targaryen of Game of Thrones may not be completely helpless, but he is certainly arrogant, expecting everyone to march to his orders even while he's in exile.
-His father doesn't bother with people skills, and as a result he pisses off everyone he interacts with.
+- Viserys Targaryen of Game of Thrones isn't so much naive about the horrors of the world—but rather, he's arrogant and naively expects everyone to march to his orders even while he's in exile.
 Eventually he gets drunk and gravely offends Khal Drogo, paying for it with his life.
+Consitering he hasn't been much of a prince since he was 8, he really should know better.

 - Joffrey Baratheon gives this impression, but since we haven't seen him outside the sheltered life of a prince we can't be entirely sure (yet).
 Still, he's an excellent demonstration of the bad things that can happen when the White Prince is crowned King; even his mother can't control him now.